kasra-keshavarz/marrmotflow/README.md

 # MarrmotFlow

-A Python package for marrmotflow functionality.
+A Python package for building and running [MARRMoT](https://github.com/wknoben/MARRMoT) hydrological models using a model-agnostic approach.
+The complete documentation is available at [marrmotflow.readthedocs.io](https://marrmotflow.readthedocs.io).

 ## Installation